gkapfham/www.gregorykapfhammer-old.com/_posts/2016-09-25-2016-Statistical-Software.md

 <p>
-To learn more about the benefits associated with using shared repositories of statistical code in SBSE, you can read the suggestions in {% include _popovers/paper_reference.html cite="Kapfhammer2016" %}
+To learn more about the benefits associated with using shared repositories of statistical code in SBSE, you can read the suggestions in {% include_cached _popovers/paper_reference.html cite="Kapfhammer2016" %}
 for improving the study of data arising from experiments with randomized algorithms.
 If you would like to examine the source code of that